Kenny Ausubel: Seeds of Change

 Since the Hoxsey formula was an herbal one, Ausubel became immersed in the world of botanical medicine.
 This pursuit led him to Gabriel Howearth who had spent years with indigenous farmers learning about traditional healing plants and ancient farming practices.
 In 1989 they founded Seeds of Change a seed company aiming to restore "backyard biodiversity" by selling farmers and home gardeners open-pollinated, nonhybridized seeds from crops grown for generations in the same geographic area.
 Ausubel served as the company's CEO from 1989 to 1994.
 He authored Seeds of Change: The Living Treasure about the company's mission and work.

 Odwalla

 In January 1995 Ausubel joined the board of directors at Odwalla, an eco-aware juice company.

-Books & Films
+Books and films

 Ausubel has produced several documentary films about alternative medicine including the feature documentary film Hoxsey: How Healing Becomes a Crime.
 The film had a special screening for members of Congress at the Kennedy Center.
 He also founded and operates Inner Tan Productions, a feature film development company, and has written two screenplays.

 Ausubel acted as a central advisor to Leonardo DiCaprio on his feature documentary The 11th Hour, and appears in the film.

 Ausubel has written several books— When Healing Becomes a Crime: The Amazing Story of the Hoxsey Cancer Clinics and the Return of Alternative Therapies (2000); The Bioneers: Declarations of Interdependence (1995) and Seeds of Change: The Living Treasure (1994).
 His most recent book is Dreaming the Future: Reimagining Civilization in the Age of Nature.